-- An overall "information strategy" should be put in place.
-This strategy should focus on information content, common information, information processes, and new information uses.
-The purposes of the information strategy are to better allocate information resources, help the commission change, and make information more meaningful.
-Lastly, the information strategy should provide a tool that can be integrated into the commission budget process. - eventually shift from companies to consumers.
-As consumers gather power in utility markets and as utility service delivery shifts from commodity service to value-added service, the focus of commission regulation and information gathering to support that regulation should shift to consumers as well.
-Currently, a wealth of information is available at commissions about the internal workings and cost structure of utility service providers; little is known about consumers and their preferences.
-In the future, having detailed knowledge about the impact of markets and services on consumer segments will be more valuable than utility data.
-Commissions also need to determine when the utility information is no longer useful and cease its collection.
+- !
+An overall "information strategy" should be put in place.
+This strategy should focus on information content, common information, information processes, and new information uses.27 The purposes of the information strategy are to better allocate information resources, help the commission change, and make information more meaningful.28 Lastly, the information strategy should provide a tool that can be integrated into the commission budget process. - Interpretent of the second second

-&lt;sup>27 Thomas Davenport, Information Ecology, 47.
+27 Thomas Davenport, Information Ecology, 47.